Microsoft Surface Go 3 Review

 - iPad boats superior specs and costs less

-I’ve got no complaints with the 10.5-inch screen.
-The 1920 x 1280 resolution is plenty sharp enough for a tablet this size, and it presented video with plenty of brightness and colour.
+I’ve got no complaints about the 10.5-inch screen.
+The 1920 x 1280 resolution is plenty sharp enough for a tablet this size, and it presents video with plenty of brightness and colour.

 I enjoyed watching Netflix and the like on this tablet, proving to be a good device for portable watching.
 I was especially impressed to see how vivid the colours looked when watching cartoons such as SpongeBob SquarePants, making it ideal for children.